chrishah/short-read-processing-and-assembly/README.md

 ```

 ***Note***
 > The third line in the above command is entirely optional and specifies that we want to consider only contigs of minimal length 1000 (`-m 1000`) and specify short labels for the report that will be created.
-Just leave out this line if you want to see what different it makes.
+Just leave out this line if you want to see what difference it makes.

 __Well done for reaching this point!!!!__